What is an IBCLC?

 What is skin-to-skin?

-Skin-to-skin contact with your baby, also called kangaroo mother care, is a wonderful way to bond.
+Skin-to-skin contact with your baby, also called kangaroo care, is a wonderful way to bond.
 The warmth of your body, the sound of your heartbeat, and the tone of your voice will calm and soothe your infant.
 Skin-to-skin contact will keep your baby warm, and regulate your baby’s heart rate and breathing, which helps to conserve your baby’s energy.
-Mothers should remain in skin-to-skin contact with their new baby as much as possible, as this helps increase mother’s milk supply and improves breastfeeding.
+Parents should remain in skin-to-skin contact with their new baby as much as possible, as this helps increase breast milk supply and improves breastfeeding.
 Parents may also take turns!
 Separation from their parents causes stress for newborns.
 When your baby cries, you can provide immediate comfort by placing your baby on your chest, skin-to-skin.

 Learn more about skin-to-skin contact.